Vultraz/Shadows_of_Deception/readme.md

 Players who install NX-RPG via Git must install lp8 manually.
 If you install NX-RPG via Git, you should either:

+* Install lp8 externally to NX-RPG:
   * Install lp8 via Battle for Wesnoth’s add-ons manager, or…
-* Clone lp8’s Git repository (which is also [on GitHub] [5]), and create a symbolic link to its `8680s_Lua_Pack` directory in the same directory into which you cloned NX-RPG’s Git repository.
+  * Clone lp8’s Git repository (which is also [on GitHub] [5]), and create a symbolic link to its `8680s_Lua_Pack` directory in the same directory into which you cloned NX-RPG’s Git repository (the link should also be named `8680s_Lua_Pack`).
+* Install lp8 internally to NX-RPG:
+  * Clone lp8’s Git repository into NX-RPG’s `lua/lp8` directory, as `wesnoth-lp8`, or…
+  * Clone lp8’s Git repository, and make `lua/lp8/wesnoth-lp8` a symbolic link to it.

+You can have lp8 installed both externally and internally if you want, but you can’t have an external lp8 installed via both the add-ons manager and Git, or an internal lp8 installed with both a clone and a symbolic link in `lua/lp8`.

 [5]: <https://github.com/8573/wesnoth-lp8>